 View SDX and Deuce schedules HERE for a list of stops!

-The most common way to get around Las Vegas is on foot.
-There is no better mode of transportation to view all the properties and people watch along the way.
-Be warned, everything looks closer than it actually is.
+Getting around Vegas on Foot: The most common way to get around Las Vegas is on foot.
+There is no better mode of transportation to view all the properties and people-watch along the way.
+Be warned, resorts appear closer than they are in reality.
 Wear comfortable shoes and don’t be afraid to catch a ride if you get tired!

-There are a few free trams in Vegas that may help you out.
+Free Las Vegas Transportation Options: There are a few free trams in Vegas that may help you out.
 There is a free tram that runs from Excalibur to Luxor to Mandalay Bay at the south end of the strip on an elevated track.

-There is also a tram that connects Mirage and TI and another that connects Bellagio, Crystals and Park MGM/Aria.
+There is also a tram that connects Mirage and TI and another that connects Bellagio, Crystals, and Park MGM/Aria.

 Several hotels downtown and off the beaten path offer free shuttle service to the Strip.
 Check out our full list of hotels that offer Strip shuttle service here.

-If you plan to rent a car to get around Vegas, ensure you book your reservation in advance as it will be significantly cheaper.
+Renting a Car: If you plan to rent a car to get around Vegas, ensure you book your reservation in advance as it will be significantly cheaper.
 If you go with a second-rate (meaning cheap) rental company, you can reserve a car for as little as $20 plus fees and tax (which will drive the cost up to about $45 per day).

 If you wait until you get to your hotel, there will still be opportunities to rent, but it will be more expensive.